atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 As mentioned above, these files also include populated variables that give values for indices along each dimension (`lon, lat` / `location` and `time`), which can be extracted like any other variable using the functions listed above.
 Make sure to double-check the name of those dimensions in the netCDF header first (the author has seen grid variables listed for example as `lat`, `latitude`, `Latitude`, `Lat`, `latitude_1`, and any number of other names).

 The `time` variable can also be listed in a few different formats.
 An integer representation of “days since [some date, often 1850-01-01]” is common, as is an integer representation of the form [YYYYMMDD], among others.
 The key is to always check the description of the variable in the header, and adjust your methods accordingly until it’s in a format you want it in.
-The `xarray` package has the ability to interpret some of these time representations and translate them into the `datetime64` data, which makes some kinds of manipulation, like averaging over months, easier.
+If you're using python, the `xarray` package has the ability to interpret some of these time representations for you and translates them into the `datetime64` class, which makes some kinds of manipulation, like averaging over months, easier.

 ## Introduction to Gridded Data